 Get terms - Imports your terms from the GitHub file to the selected POEditor language

-Export to GitHub - Exports your terms and translations in the linked language to the file selected by you in the linking stage.
+Export to GitHub - Exports your terms and translations from the linked language to the file selected by you in the linking stage.

 Add import rule - Adds a rule by which to tag strings on import.

-Add export filter - Add a rule by which to export strings.
+Add export filter - Adds a rule by which to export strings.